cpj/winter-2012/01_week_one/README.md

 ### content management systems (CMSs):
 - drupal, wordpress, joomla, etc.
 - allow users to build sites through the ui, with minimal need for editing code.
+- CMSs can be installed and have most of the functionality you'll need ready.
 - building a site is often a subtractive process, because the CMSs and associated modules/plugins make assumptions about what you want to do.

 ### frameworks: